albertcarlson/prisoners-dilemma/README.md

 This repository contains a simulation of the prisoner's dilemma with various strategies, inspired by [this Veritasium video](https://www.youtube.com/watch?v=mScpHTIi-kM&t=995s), which is based on [Robert Axelrod's research](https://en.wikipedia.org/wiki/Robert_Axelrod).

 ## The Prisoner's Dilemma
-I've always found the prisoner's dilemma fascinating due to its intricate mathematical dynamics.
-The nuanced interplay of cooperation, defection, and the resulting rewards and penalties adds a captivating layer of complexity to the decision-making process, where the Nash Equilibrium is not the best outcome, so what is then the "best" thing to do if ever found in this albeit hypothetical situation?
+I've always found the prisoner's dilemma fascinating.
+Since the Nash Equilibrium is not the best outcome, what is then the "best" thing to do?
+That, of course, depends on what others are doing (for a given strategy there always exists another strategy that is at least as good, so the "better than"-relation is intransitive).
+But does there still exist a reasonable definition of a strategy being "oftentimes better" than others?
+Maybe we can simulate it to get a better intuition for this problem (or at least have fun)?
+Well... that is the purpose of this repository.
+To simulate an ecosystem with various strategies ("species") compete and grow or decline in numbers, maybe going extinct.
+(Although they don't evovle -- I have to scope this project somewhere.)

 You can change the `config.ini` file to change the rewards and penalties for each outcome, experimenting with stuff like asymmetric rewards.